-An excellent review of just what happened that Monday February 15th - Wednesday Feb 17th is laid out in Texas Monthly (3/3/21).
-As recounted there, the key problem was a fast loss of massive expected 20 GW of natural gas-fired electricity generating power, due to hard freeze.
-Reasons included inability of power plants to even obtain gas; also some plants that got it weren't winterized to operate in such conditions: gas lines froze.
-So regardless of how much gas was 'given', the fuel couldn't be utilized, so many couldn't make any electric power.
+A review of just what in fact happened Monday February 15th - Wednesday Feb 17th 2021 is laid out in Texas Monthly (3/3/21).
+As recounted there, the key problem was loss of a massive and unexpected 20 GW of natural gas-fired electricity power, due to hard freeze.
+Reasons included: inability of power plants to even obtain gas; some plants that got it weren't winterized to operate in such conditions and gas lines froze.
+So regardless of how much gas was 'given', much fuel couldn't be utilized, many gas plants couldn't make electric power.

-Some plants didn't - or couldn't - find enough natural gas at any price, anywhere.
-While early, premature criticisms were leveled against wind power by both Governor - and Texas Railroad Commission - they were barking up the wrong tree.
-Hence a fascinating image and tale of helicopter hovering high bestride frozen wind blades confused matters.
-It made fascinating Kabuki false theater, a one-time narrative for Texas' political opponents of clean power.
+Some power plants couldn't find enough natural gas fuel, at any price, anywhere.
+While early premature criticisms were leveled against wind energy by the Governor and Texas Railroad Commission - they barked up the wrong tree.
+And a fascinating image/tale of a helicopter hovering high bestride a frozen wind turbine only confused matters.
+Made fascinating Kabuki theater, a one-time narrative that let Texas' political opponents rail against clean energy.

-To be sure a sizable amount of wind power did go offline.
-From peak pre-freeze to worst on February 15th wind dropped 8 GW.
-But importantly very low wind output was forecast for that time of year: dead Winter is regularly near wind power's lows.
-So ERCOT's models expected a puny 1.89 GW from wind.
-Thus, as wind output went as low as a 0.65 GW nadir, that wasn't very far off forecasted models.
-(Wind soon spools up enormously in later months).
+To be sure a sizable amount of wind energy did go offline.
+From peak pre-freeze to worst February 15th, wind did drop 8 GW.
+But importantly very low wind output was forecast for that time of year: dead Winter is regularly near wind power lows.
+ERCOT's models expected a puny 1.89 GW from wind.
+Thus, as wind output hit 0.65 GW nadir, that wasn't very far off forecasted models.
+(Wind soon spools up enormously in early Spring months).

-A relatively small underperformance vs expectations in wind, was narrower than was coal.
-Latter was off a larger 5 GW from where it 'should have been' due to freeze.
-Even supposedly unflappable current-generation nuclear, was down roughly like amount to wind - off 0.7 GW.
-In all 55% of unplanned capacity outage was in natural gas.
+Relative small underperformance vs expectations in wind, was narrower than was for coal.
+Latter was off a larger 5 GW from where it 'should have been' in a freeze.
+Even supposedly unflappable current-generation II nuclear, was down roughly like wind - off 0.7 GW.
+In all, 55% of the unplanned capacity outage was due to natural gas.
 22% was wind.
 18% was coal.
-Plus, nuke losses too.
-Thus, each source of electrical power was hit.
-Truth is wind's power shortages were but a fraction (nearer the least) of all disruptions in that crisis over 3 vexing days.
+Plus, nuke losses.
+Thus each source of electricity was hit.
+Truth is wind energy shortages were but a fraction (near the least) of all disruptions in that crisis freeze over 3 vexing days.

-Key shortfall was natural gas.
-It suddenly fell short by a huge 20 GW less than expected - for a gap 16 GW lower than very lowest-end case models by ERCOT.
-How?
-Why?
-Texas is a global hub of shale gas drilling!
-But when temperatures froze, about a third of its own gas production simply 'froze off' Normally it's a warm, or often hot place; much equipment was thus left unweatherized, so the tanks that divert oil, water, and gas, became solidly blocked off.
+The 1 key shortfall was natural gas.
+It suddenly fell short hugely 20 GW less than expected for a gap 16 GW lower than lowest-end case models by ERCOT.
+How/Why?
+Texas is a global hub for shale gas drilling!
+But as temperatures froze, about a third of its own gas production simply 'froze off' Normally it's a warm, oft hot place; much equipment left unweatherized, so tanks that can divert oil from water, from gas in freezes, became solidly blocked off.

 Unfrozen, they could have spooled up enough to 'oversupply' gas-fired electricity to a tune of 45 GW.
-More than enough to make up for all losses elsewhere.
-As laid out in that article, many gas producers did Not financially benefit though.
-They simply didn't have product to sell in this acute shortage.
-Worse, some couldn't meet their own contractual gas obligations for volumes promised.
-Hence some were forced - like other gas producers - to suddenly compete for meager amounts of available unfrozen gas supply as prices were skyrocketing.
+More than enough to make up for losses elsewhere.
+As laid out in that article, many gas producers did Not financially benefit.
+They simply didn't have the product to sell in this acute shortage.
+Worse, some couldn't even meet their own contractual gas obligations for volumes promised.
+So some were forced - like other gas producers - to suddenly compete for meager amounts of available unfrozen gas supply as prices were skyrocketing.